The inverse limit topology and profinite descent on Picard groups in $K(n)$-local homotopy theory: Recollections on Picard groups and spaces of -local ring spectra

 \end{notn} As the localization functor $L_{K(n)}\colon \Sp\to \Sp_{K(n)}$ is strong symmetric monoidal, it induces a map of group-like $\Ebb_{k-1}$-spaces $\lambda\colon \pic(R)\to \pic_{K(n)}(R)$ for any $R\in \Alg_{\Ebb_k}\left(\Sp_{K(n)}\right)$.
 For a group-like $\Ebb_k$-space $X$, its identity component $\tau_{\ge1} X$ is also a group-like $\Ebb_k$-space. \begin{prop} For $R\in \Alg_{\Ebb_k}\left(\Sp_{K(n)}\right)$, the localization functor induces an equivalence of connected group-like $\Ebb_{k-1}$-spaces \end{prop} \begin{proof} By \Cref{lem:pic_Ccal_fib}, this is equivalent to showing $\aut_{\Mod(R)}(R)\simeq \aut_{\Mod_{K(n)}R}(R)$.
 As $\Sp_{K(n)}\to \Sp$ is a full subcategory, any endomorphism of $R$ is automatically $K(n)$-local.
 As a result, the localization functor induces an equivalence of monoids:

 The claim follows by taking invertible elements in the endomorphism monoids. \end{proof} One central object in $\Sp_{K(n)}$ is the height $n$ \textbf{Morava $E$-theory} $E_n$.
-This is a Landweber exact spectrum defined using the Lubin-Tate deformation theory of the height $n$ Honda formal group $\Gamma_n$.
-Homotopy groups of $E_n$ are given by
+This is a Landweber exact spectrum defined using the Lubin--Tate deformation theory of the height $n$ Honda formal group $\Gamma_n$.
+The homotopy groups of $E_n$ are given by